O'Rourke uses Trump-like insults in final debate, calls Cruz 'Lyin' Ted' as polls show Cruz pulling ahead

 During the debate, O'Rourke pushed back, telling Cruz it was "really interesting to hear you talk about a partisan circus after your last six years in the Senate."
 Laughter broke out in the debate room, which had a live audience.

+WAPO FACT-CHECK DISPUTES O'ROURKE'S CLAIM DURING PREVIOUS DEBATE ABOUT LEAVING DUI CRASH SCENE

 The upstart Texas representative asked, "If you have such a special relationship with the president, where is the result of that?
 You are all talk and no action."
+Cruz pointed to his role in the passage of Trump's historic tax package last year as one of his signature achievements in the Senate.

-That language also mirrored one of the president's favored lines.
+O'Rourke's language again mirrored one of the president's favored lines.
 In speeches, interviews, and rallies, Trump has often derided politicians as being typically "all talk and no action."

 Trump, once Cruz's bitter rival during the 2016 presidential campaign, has endorsed Cruz.
-He is poised to become a bigger factor in the campaign: On Monday, Trump will hold a rally for Cruz at the 8,000-seat NRG Arena in Houston.
+He is poised to become a bigger factor in the Senate race: On Monday, Trump will hold a rally for Cruz at the 8,000-seat NRG Arena in Houston.